TULiberalArts/Anthropology/pages/graduate.md

 - **Language Ideology:** The study of the socially constructed, "commonsense" notions about languages, their speakers, and communicative norms.

 ## Sociocultural Anthropology

+Sociocultural anthropologists study social patterns and practices, paying close attention to how people around the world live, organize, govern, and create meaning about themselves and others.
+To gain a firsthand sense of a community, sociocultural anthropologists spend time living in a community to do fieldwork which emphasizes the methodology of participant observation.

 **Some areas of focus:**